Beckingham One-Name Study

 Another 'change of name' for this particular group was discovered in late 2014 when it was found that Richard BECKINGHAM, another son of Joseph and Sarah (above) who himself was baptised as 'BACON', and used the BECKINGHAM/BECKENHAM name, actually called himself ALFRED BECKETT in the 1861 and 1891 censuses.
 To compound this, his surviving children adopted the BECKETT name from around 1891 and married as such, stating their father to be Alfred Beckett.

-A pdf file and gedcom of the first five generations are available here, but please note that most names are recorded as Beckenham or Beckingham, although Bacon and Beckett are included as aliases.
+A pdf file and gedcom of the first generations are available here, but please note that most names are recorded as Beckenham or Beckingham, although Bacon and Beckett are included as aliases.

 Please contact me via the email link on the left for further information or if you think you may be linked.